jaredLunde/react-emoji-component/README.md

   - Children can be any object that React renders.
 Numbers, strings, other React elements, etc. The only children that are transformed by this component are string emojis.
-- render `function|React.Component`
+- render `function`
   - **default** [`Emoji`](#emoji)
-  - This prop provides a component which is rendered each time an emoji is encountered in your child string.
+  - This prop provides a functional component which is rendered each time an emoji is encountered in your child string.
 See [`Emoji`](#emoji) for prop types.
 - size `number`
   - **default** `16`
   - This is the width and height you want your emoji to render to.
 With the free